-We compile a list of spas in Jakarta that offer premium quality treatments inspired by nature and traditional techniques to those seeking a soothing experience.
+We compiled a list of best spa houses in Jakarta that offer premium quality treatments inspired by nature and traditional techniques to those seeking a soothing experience.

 When in Bali, number of Spa and Wellness services offer unique foot reflexology treatment inspired by ancient tradition.

 Royal Ambarrukmo Yogyakarta has emerged as a hotel known for its luxurious accommodations where modernity co-exists with regal traditions.